influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/chain.md

 weight: 302
 ---

-The `experimental.chain()` function forces two queries in a single Flux script to run sequentially and outputs the results of the second query.
+The `experimental.chain()` function runs two queries in a single Flux script sequentially and outputs the results of the second query.
-The Flux execution planner typically executes multiple queries in a single script in parallel.
+Flux typically executes multiple queries in a single script in parallel.
 Running the queries sequentially ensures any dependencies the second query has on the results of the first query are met.

-##### Applicable use cases:
+##### Applicable use cases
-- Writing to and bucket and querying the written data in a single Flux script or [InfluxDB task](/v2.0/process-data/get-started/).
+- Writing to a bucket and querying the written data in a single Flux script or [InfluxDB task](/v2.0/process-data/get-started/).
-- Forcing the order of query execution in testing scenarios.
+- Execute queries sequentially in testing scenarios.

 _**Function type:** Miscellaneous_